-Under product liability laws, the manufacturer, designer, seller, and distributor may all be strictly liable for defective products.
-In a defective guardrail case, product liability lawsuits may be based on:
+Under product liability laws, a guardrail manufacturer, designer, seller, and distributor may all be strictly liable for defective guardrails.
+The legal grounds for a lawsuit may be based on:

-- The defendant designed, sold, distributed, or manufactured a defective product;
+- The defendant designed, sold, distributed, or manufactured a defective guardrail;

-- The product was defective when it left the defendants’ possession;
+- The guardrail was defective when it left the defendants’ possession;

-- The product was used in a reasonably foreseeable way; and
+- The guardrail was used in a reasonably foreseeable way; and

-- The plaintiff suffered damage as a result of the defective product.4
+- You suffered damage as a result of the defective guardrail.4

-One guardrail manufacturer has been subject to multiple lawsuits for changing the initial design of the guardrail, failed to disclose the changes, and made dimensional changes that altered the original design to save the company $50,000 annually.5
+- One guardrail manufacturer has been subject to multiple lawsuits for changing the initial design of the guardrail, failing to disclose the changes, and making dimensional design changes that altered the original design to save the company $50,000 annually.5

-A study found the Trinity ET-Plus design was nearly 3 to 4 times more likely to produce a fatality in guardrail crashes than the ET-2000 design.6
+- A study found the Trinity ET-Plus guardrail system design was nearly 3 to 4 times more likely to produce a fatality in guardrail crashes than the ET-2000 design.6

 Different states, local governments, and federal agencies have different requirements for proving liability.
-For example, in California, a driver who is injured because of a known guardrail danger may have to show:
+For example in California, if you are injured because of a known guardrail danger, you may have to show:

 - The guardrail created a dangerous condition at the time of the accident;

-- The injury was proximately caused or made worse by the guardrail;
+- Your injury was proximately caused or made worse by the guardrail;

 - The guardrail created a reasonably foreseeable risk of the kind of injury which occurred; and

-- The public entity had notice of the guardrail danger and had enough time to have taken measure to protect against the dangerous condition.11
+- The public entity had notice of the guardrail danger and had enough time to have taken measures to protect against the dangerous condition.11

-An employer can be vicariously liable for the negligence of an employee when the employee was acting within the scope of his or her employment at the time the negligent act occurred.1213
+An employer can be vicariously liable for the negligence of an employee when the employee was acting within the scope of their employment at the time the negligent act occurred.12 13

-Damages available after a guardrail accident lawsuit can include:
+Compensatory damages available after a guardrail accident lawsuit can include reimbursement for: